-To continue building rugby as a major sport in the US, Jon has created the “Super 7s” Rugby League – the first professional rugby league in the US.
+To continue building rugby as a major sport in the US, Jon created the “Super 7s” Rugby League – the first professional rugby league in the US.
 “Super 7s” is 60 minutes of 7s rugby in a unique patent-pending format that allows for the creation of city-based teams to play one another.
-Jon is finalizing discussions with investors for the Super 7s for which NBC Sports will most likely be the broadcast partner.

 Until 2013, Jon was also the owner of APOGEE Wellness and the international chain Power Pilates, which according to Reuters in 2009 was the worldwide leader in “Pilates Education”.

-Alongside his work, Jon has also kept up his love of art and is a member of New York’s Salmagundi Club where he most recently exhibited a collection of his work entitled “Istanbul to Venice” in 2014.
+Alongside his work, Jon also kept up his love of art and was a member of New York’s Salmagundi Club where he exhibited a collection of his work entitled “Istanbul to Venice” in 2014.
 He also entered a submission for the World Trade Center Memorial entitled “The Phoenix“ designed to symbolize the past, present and the future and to express “hope and respect for a better and brighter future”.

-He serves as a board member of the Federal Reserve Bank of New York’s Small Business Council, the Rockland County Economic Development Corporation, and is on the Board of Trustees for Dominican College, New York, which named its new Health and Science Education Center the “Prusmack Center” in 2005 in honor of a significant donation made by Jon and Patrice to help build it.
+He served as a board member of the Federal Reserve Bank of New York’s Small Business Council, the Rockland County Economic Development Corporation, and was on the Board of Trustees for Dominican College, New York, which named its new Health and Science Education Center the “Prusmack Center” in 2005 in honor of a significant donation made by Jon and Patrice to help build it.